 When a business or education customer wants advance information about events or programs, the website is their ready resource.
 (More information on the NO Bullying / Stay Fit Tour.)
 Additionally, they plan to use the website to provide contracts, testimonials, program results, and itineraries.

 What’s on The Horizon?

 Quinton and Gisela are deep wells of information about the vending business, particularly hotdog cart and food truck ownership.
 The paradigm of creating your own product for replicating success as well as creating additional income streams fits well with their business.
-I hope they will one day consider creating a physical product similar to the Hotdog Cash System below.
-Otherwise, some secrets are better left to the sauce!
+I hope they will one day consider creating a physical product similar to the Hotdog Cash System.
+Otherwise, some secrets are better left to the secret sauce!

 Share Your Thoughts

 Have you ever considered operating a mobile vending unit or owning vending machines as an economic development activity to earn income, prime the small business pump for your family, neighborhood or wider community?

 Have you ever consider what goes on behind the scenes – business-wise — of a foodtruck or pushcart operation?

 Share what’s on your mind in the comments below.
 Thanks for reading.
 (Part 1 of this interview is here.)
 And thanks to Gisela Kloess and Quinton Whipper for talking with me!
 Drop by the New York’s Famous Hotdogs FaceBook page to say hello.
 If you’re ever in the Columbia, South Carolina area, tweet a friendly :wave: to @NYFHD.